To Footer

 Construction Management

-Students examine the principles and current practices of construction management with emphasis on project organization, scheduling and cost control.
+Examines the principles and current practices of construction management with an emphasis on project organization, scheduling, and cost control.
 Lecture: 3 credits (45 contact hours).

 Attributes: Technical